17 January - 20 February 2024

 Relevance for the call (1–7)

-The motivation for the stay, especially how well the visiting researcher can contribute to the development of the host institution’s activities and Swedish research in general in the relevant field.
+The motivation for the stay, especially how well the researcher can contribute to the development of the host institution’s activities and Swedish research in general in the relevant field.

 - How well motivated is the nominee’s stay?